 All deliveries are contactless: drivers have been instructed not to make physical contact with any customers and to maintain a safe distance during drop-off.
-They wear masks and use hand sanitiser between deliveries and use a fresh pair of surgical gloves for each delivery.
+They wear masks and use hand sanitiser between deliveries.

 How are we looking after the health of our staff at this time?